alexcumplido/yoga-api/README.md

 - Added difficulty, description and benefits for each pose
 - Included url for .jpg and .svg resources
 - Migrated SVG assets to [Cloudinary](https://cloudinary.com/)

+## Next releases

-- Initiate migration from MongoDB to SQLite database
+- Migration from MongoDB to SQLite and database normalisation
+- New endpoints for difficulty sorting

 ## Endpoints usage